incuna/feincms-articles/README.markdown

 If the extension requires it's own models (like the category extension) then the app containing the models will also need to be added to your `INSTALLED_APPS`.

-*[Please note that as of FeinCMS 1.6 you will no longer be able to use the short-form registration]*

 List of available extensions: